What Is The Difference Between A Sociopath And A Narcissistic Sociopath?

 However, narcissists can improve with proper help, where sociopaths typically get worse over time when not treated properly.
 Sociopaths qualify for psychotherapy and cognitive behavior therapy (CBT) since these are considered the best course of treatment.

 The main difference between a narcissist and a sociopath is how victimized you become when associated with a sociopath.
-A secondary difference between a narcissist and a sociopath is a narcissist is capable of making you feel good about yourself.
+A secondary difference between a narcissist and a sociopath is that a narcissist can make you feel good about yourself.

-Is It Possible To Be Diagnosed As A Narcissistic Sociopath?
+Is It Possible To Have A Dual Diagnosis?

 Since there are few differences between a narcissist and a sociopath, it is possible to have a dual diagnose.
 This is more common when you get diagnosed separately or by two different doctors who disagree.
 The differences are few, and it is not always easy to determine which mental illness a patient may be experiencing.